Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Background

 where $\text{TopK}(\cdot)$ is an operator that sets all but the $K$ largest elements to zero.
 The parameters $\{W_{\mathrm{dec}}, W_{\mathrm{enc}}, b_{\mathrm{pre}}\}$ are learned by minimizing the reconstruction loss:

 A problem with the above optimization is that some feature directions $W_{\mathrm{dec},m}$ are barely used; that is, we have inactive features $z_{im}=0$ for almost all $i\in[N]$.
 This is called the ``dead feature'' phenomenon.
-To reduce the amount of dead features, \cite{gao2024scaling} introduce an additional reconstruction error term using only these feature directions to encourage their usage in the model (see Table~ \ref{tab:dead}).
+To reduce the amount of dead features, \cite{gao2024scaling} introduce an additional reconstruction error term containing only these feature directions to encourage their usage in the reconstruction (see Table~\ref{tab:dead}).